Impe

 Define an intermediate type to be either a specified type or

-unspecified, which corresponds to Maybe Type
+unspecified, which corresponds to Maybe Type in haskell.

 Intermediate types unify as follows: